Folliculitis is an inflammation of the hair follicles.

 Each hair on your body grows out of a tiny pouch called a follicle.
 You can

 have folliculitis on any part of your body that has hair.
-But it is most common
+But it is most common on the beard area, arms, back, buttocks, and legs.

 What causes folliculitis?

-It usually is caused by
+It may be caused by

 bacteria.
 It also can be caused by yeast or another